Kile/Pylondocs/TypeScript.markdown

 If you have an asynchronous function, but you need it's return value, you have use the keyword `await` to signify that the function should be executed first and after it's completly finished, continue.

 // further explanation of TypeScript
+// importance of clean code and doing the conventions

 ## Variables and TypeScripts primitiv types
-A variable is pretty much the same thing like in mathematics.
+A variable in programing is pretty much the same thing like in mathematics.
 You have e.g. an variable named `x` and you can use `x` to perform different actions with it.
 Unlike mathematics, you know the value of `x` at all points in time.

-To create a variable you first need to declare it's name:
+To create a variable you first need to **declare it's name**:
 ```js
 let x;
 ```
-If you are using TypeScript, I would **heavily** encourage you, to declare it's type too:
+If you are using TypeScript, I would **heavily** encourage you, to **declare it's type** too:
 ```ts
 let x: number;
 ```